Have a super Summer and a well-earned rest!... School restarts for children on Tuesday 4th September...

 Run by our Learning Mentor after school, every child in Year 2 enjoys half a term of free classes.
 Children are introduced to great artists from different cultures and learn to explore different media and methods.

 Well done to all those working hard on their Mathletics!
 A special congratulations to Ash Tree Class who recently beat over 20,000 schools to become World Champions in the weekly league tables!
-Well done also to Lei of Maple Tree Class, who smashed the school record with an amazing 34,930 points in a single week.

 Have you earned your 1,000 points this week?
 Click here and log on today!